 Laws Around Traveling Minors

-Those who have a Main Care Arrangement Order are allowed to travel out of the country with their child without consent for no more than 28 days.
+NOTE: A person who has Main Care Arrangement Order cannot be allowed to travel out of the country with a child without consent for no more than 28 days.

 Frequently Asked Questions

 It is usually recommended to have a travel consent document, regardless of whether the parents are married or divorced, if only one parent is traveling with the child.

 Children need to be at least five years of age to be allowed to travel on their own.
 However, if flying, the flight needs to be a direct flight that has no connections along the way.
 Children that are eight years of age and older can take a trip with relationships, with personnel of the airline escorting them to their gate.
 The recommendation for any child under 18 to carry a Minor Travel Consent Form.

 No. Travel consent does not include permission for anyone other than the parent or guardian to make medical decisions on the child’s behalf.
 A separate form would be required.